MrRexZ/DownCacheDroid/README.md

 any functions against them polymorphically.

 ## 2.3 Creating Custom Downloadable Types
-Users of library can create their own class and extend from `BaseDownFile` class.
+Users of library can create their own class to support new downloadable types, by extending their class from `BaseDownFile` class.
 Users will be required to specify the MIME, which represents what type of Content-Type the class should represent as. and also to override 2 methods; `get` and `download`.
 `get` method allows the users to perform casting to his/her desired type from data stored in the format of `InputStream` in cache.
-`download` method allows the users to put his/her own custom download algorithm for the element of the `Content-Type` that mathces with the current object's MIME value.
+`download` method allows the users to implement his/her own custom download algorithm for data with MIME type that the class represents.

 # 3.TODOs: